 Not only is Alaska the biggest state in the US (coming in at almost three times the size of Texas, its nearest competitor) but it’s extremely spread out.
 It’s also a place where the best things to do are often not right on the main roads.

-There are basically four ways to explore Alaska: car, bus, train, boat and plane.
+There are basically five ways to explore Alaska: car, bus, train, boat and plane.
 If you’re planning a visit to southeast Alaska (like Juneau, Sitka, Skagway and the stunning Inside Passage), the far north or some very remote areas, you’ll be best off with some combination of boats and planes.

 But the vast majority of non-cruise visitors to Alaska will be exploring overland.
 You’ll be visiting places like Anchorage, Denali National Park, the Kenai Peninsula, and even as far as Wrangell-St. Elias National Park.